 St Clements Way, Greenhithe Improvement Scheme

-The A206 St Clements Way is located on the important A226 strategic route between Dartford and Gravesend, provides links to the A2 and Dartford Crossing, and access to Bluewater and Crossways business parks.
-St Clements Way also provides direct access to Greenhithe Station and forms a key link for the Fastrack bus service and other important bus services in the area.
+St Clements Way is located on the important A226 strategic route between Dartford and Gravesend, and provides links to the A2 and Dartford Crossing, Bluewater and Crossways business parks.
+St Clements Way also provides direct access to Greenhithe Station and forms a key link for the Fast-track bus service and other important bus services in the area.

 Substantial new development has been built and is planned in the area and this will increase traffic flows and congestion.
 This improvement scheme forms part of a wider package of improvements (including the A2 Bean junction) aimed at reducing congestion and catering for future growth and development in the Kent Thameside area.

 The aim of the scheme is to reduce traffic congestion, particularly during peak hours and to improve overall journey time reliability.
 This will be achieved by increasing the size and capacity of the St Clements Way/London Road roundabout and the provision of a new bus lane along St Clements Way.
 The new bus lane will also encourage the use of more sustainable modes of transport, improve existing bus journey times and assist the planned expansion of the Fastrack bus service.
 The site is highly constrained by existing buildings but where possible existing Kent County Council land will be utilised in the design to maximise the benefits of the scheme.
 Increased noise is an understandable concern for residents and the intention is to provide a noise fence to screen those residents affected.
 The design of the noise fence will be integrated into the replacement landscaping proposals for the scheme.

 The overall estimated cost of the scheme is £6.9m.
 It will be funded by a contribution of £4.2m from the Local Growth Funding provided by the Department of Transport to the South East Local Enterprise Partnership and £2.7m from developer contributions.

 The scheme objectives are: